Get Help Now

 GRMC can conduct a medical exam.
 You can request a sexual assault nurse examiner (SANE) for your exam.
 If no SANE is available, another nurse will conduct your exam.
-You may request that a friend, Crisis Intervention Services, Chaplain/Rabbi, Grinnell Advocate, or any other support person accompany you during the exam.
-To request an advocate, you can call Campus Safety at (641) 269-4600.
+You may request that a friend, Crisis Intervention Services, chaplain or rabbi, Grinnell advocate, or any other support person accompany you during the exam.
+You will not be billed nor will an insurance claim be filed for this exam.
+To request an advocate, you can call Campus Safety at 641-269-4600.

 A sexual assault medical exam has two goals: first, to treat the full extent of any injury or physical trauma and to consider the possibilities of sexually transmitted disease or pregnancy and, second, to properly preserve evidence in case you decide to prosecute.